SophiaEileen/JavaScript-Projects/README.md

 This respository contains all projects related to JavaScript.

-Pizza Menu
+Pizza Menu:
 This project is menu used to order pizza with a various selction of toppings.
 It then takes the input information and calculates a price for the order.

-Tic-Tac Toe Game
+Tic-Tac Toe Game:
 The classic game of tic-tac-toe.
 It randomly rolls dice to select which of the two players goes first and then users are off playing the classic game.
 Users can decide which token each player wants to use and the winner is celebrated with music and flashing lights.

-Calculator
+Calculator:
 A basic 4 function calculator.
 Users can add, subtract, multiply, and divide on a sleek web version of a calculator.